top of page

 What We Stand For

 At Myco Powered, we focus on clarity, quality, and effectiveness.
 Our tinctures are made only from whole fruiting bodies, grown and processed in-house.
-Every step, from cultivation to extraction, is designed to deliver powerful, reliable results you can trust.

 Comments